sumitdeole/price-elasticity-estimation/README.md

 We use an instrumental variable (IV), a third variable, in the regression analysis when we have endogenous variables, e.g., $Price$.
 Among others, two main conditions need to be met for the IV to help us identify the causal influence of $Price$ on $Quantity$.
 1. The IV is highly correlated with the endogenous variable --> see first-stage regression.
-2. The IV is uncorrelated with the error term $/epsilon$ and affects the dependent variable ($Quantity$) only through its influence on the endogenous variable --> no formal tests exist to demonstrate that this condition is met.
+2. The IV is uncorrelated with the error term $\epsilon$ and affects the dependent variable ($Quantity$) only through its influence on the endogenous variable --> no formal tests exist to demonstrate that this condition is met.

 ## References